-Please note that visualizations may be different depending on which retailer or distributor is represented, and that distributor dashboards (e.g. UNFI, KeHE) are based on shipping sales, while retailer dashboards (e.g. Walmart, Whole Foods) are based on scanning sales.
-It's also important to note that the decision to include or exclude zero sales weeks will impact your dashboard.
+Note: Visualizations may vary depending on which retailer or distributor is selected.
+Distributor dashboards (e.g. UNFI, KeHE) are based on shipping sales, while retailer dashboards (e.g. Walmart, Whole Foods) are based on scanning sales.
+Also, filtering to include or exclude zero sales weeks will impact your dashboard.

 Quickly jump to a specific section by clicking the links below.